Adverse effects

 Jez*

-The adverse effectsquestion icon which may be experienced by any person on any particular antipsychotic drug are difficult to predict.
+The adverse effectst which may be experienced by any person on any particular antipsychotic drug are difficult to predict.
 Some drugs are known to be more likely to have a particular effect than others, and some people may be completely unaffected.
 Similarly, just because a drug is not known to cause a particular effect, it doesn’t mean it won’t in some people.

 Here we provide an alphabetical list of some of the adverse effects reported by people taking antipsychotic medication.
 Remember, some of these are very rare so the majority of people taking the medications in question won’t experience them.